mistertest/cloud-choice/README.md

 <br>
 **Cloud Choice** is an instant search app, for games catalog offers from every Cloud gaming platform.

-The idea is to be able to centralize, and facilitate the search for games and the choice of platforms Quickly.
+The idea is to be able to centralize, and facilitate the search for games and the choice of platforms Quickly.<br>
 Soon and gradually, Cloud-choice will integrate the game listing APIs (unofficial) of all existing cloud gaming services:

 - Geforce Now - Ready and Auto synchronised